Generic Topological Sort

 Preconditions of std::sort

-, produces unexpected results, it’s most likely our fault of providing bad inputs - inputs that violate the preconditions.
+As another rule of thumb, if a standard library algorithm, especially a long-lived and well-tested one like std::sort, produces unexpected results, it’s most likely our fault of providing bad inputs - inputs that violate the preconditions.

 But in our cases: